How to Convert More Google Searches into Paying Customers

 You can boost your Search Engine Results Page traffic by signing up for Google My Business (GMB) so you can get onto the Google Local Pack and Google Maps.

-It is important to upload good quality images of your business and products to this platform.
+To underpin your good reputation it is important to upload good quality images of your business and products to this platform.
 Google has made it plain that it intends to challenge the current internet setup by getting businesses onto their platform and staying there, rather than clicking through external website pages.

 Also, to receive Google reviews, you need to have a GMB account setup and while reviews do not directly influence your search engine rankings, they can give very clear signals to potential clients about your reputation as a business.